top of page

 This applies to MCDEC and SDEC qualification.

-To find your House district (SDEC) or County Commission District, go to www.alabamavotes.gov.
-These races - if there are more than one person running in the district in the male or female races in each House District - will be decided at the May 24 Primary Election.
+To find your House district (for SDEC) or County Commission (for MCDEC) District, go to www.alabamavotes.gov.
+These races will be decided at the May 19 Primary Election., if there are more candidates than there are spots available.

 State Democratic Executive Committee (SDEC)